-$^{20}$ We rely on the three census skill-level definitions ('no qualifications', 'lower level', 'higher level').
+$^{^{20}}$ We rely on the three census skill-level definitions ('no qualifications', 'lower level', 'higher level').
 In order to make the UK exercise comparable to our transition analysis, we pool all London regions into one such that we compare unemployment and skill structure across 130 Local Authority County units available in the census - a level of regional classification similar to that of the 139 NUTS 3 regions of the UK.

-&lt;sup>21 The faster increase in the share of college educated in areas that had (more) colleges as of 1990 must be supported by one of three possible factors: (i) students growing up near a college may be more likely to attend a college, (ii) students from non-college regions who attend a college are likely to stay in the college city area after graduating, (iii) during transition, workers who have attained education before the collapse of communism are moving in a skill-biased way.

-possible that only highly skilled workers move and unemployed low skilled workers do not migrate because their welfare receipts (which are close to their market wage) are the same everywhere, while the cost of living is higher in low-unemployment high-skill areas.
+21 The faster increase in the share of college educated in areas that had (more) colleges as of 1990 must be supported by one of three possible factors: (i) students growing up near a college may be more likely to empirical literature on cross-region migration flows in transition economies, which relies mostly on administrative permanent-residency data and works with total flows (gross or net) across areas, finds that migration has at best a small effect on diminishing unemployment disparities across areas.
+However, as we noted in Section 2, migration could actually support regional disparities if workers of different levels of employability (skills) move in the opposite direction.
+Recent theoretical work provides a rationale based on human-capital complementarities for migration flows to be skill-biased and to vary by the level of human capital in a region (Giannetti, 2003; Devillanova, 2004).
+It is also possible that only highly skilled workers move and unemployed low skilled workers do not migrate because their welfare receipts (which are close to their market wage) are the same everywhere, while the cost of living is higher in low-unemployment high-skill areas.

 Hence, in this subsection, we ask about the skill composition of migration flows across regions.
-We use the data from the 2001-2003 labor force surveys where respondents answer questions about their current area of residence as well as their residence in the previous year (Hungary) or as of any year since 1989 (Bulgaria) or 1986 (Ukraine).
-While these migration definitions are not strictly comparable (such that we cannot compare the absolute size of migration flows, even conditional on skill), they allow us to shed light on the skill structure of worker territorial flows.
+We use the data from the 2001-2003 labor force surveys where respondents answer questions about their current area of residence as well as their residence in the previous year (Hungary) or as of any year since 1989 (Bulgaria) or 1986 (Ukraine).22 While these migration definitions are not strictly comparable (such that we cannot compare the absolute size of migration flows, even conditional on skill), they allow us to shed light on the skill structure of worker territorial flows.